When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 Your saws will only cut wood when the saw is on.

-Not surprisingly, a number of woodworkers will simply not turn the dust collector on for a few simple cuts.
-The solution however is simple: an automatic switch that detects power usage of your tools and turns the dust collector on for you.
+Not surprisingly, several woodworkers will not turn the dust collector on for a few simple cuts.
+The solution, however, is simple: an automatic switch that detects the power usage of your tools and turns the dust collector on for you.

 Frequently Asked Questions